 Netflix and its data prowess

 The 2019 two-minute metric and even the new total hours watched KPI are red herrings that cloud the complexity of the data Netflix uses to make content decisions.
 Netflix’s holds reams of highly meaningful data at its fingertips, more than any movie studio.
 That data has been organized from the start, and Netflix shares hints of its data-backed process every now and then, like when they tell you about how they knew House of Cards would be a hit.
 (I mean, that was always a no shit, Sherlock.)

 Netflix’s data informs every creative risk they take, including their confidence in bankrolling stories for diverse audiences that legacy studios and TV networks wouldn’t touch.
 They have data about how we watch, when we watch, whether we like the shows or not, all that data from the first 10 years of streaming when I rated movies I liked from one to five stars which it does not collect anymore even though I loved that feature.

-Anyway, content and marketing folks: make sure your vendors define their terms.
-Make your KPIs realistic and actionable.
+Anyway, content and marketing folks: Gather your data.
+Consider your content pillars.
 Benchmark like a pro.
 And even from your best, most trusted vendors — and friends know that I will go to bat for Netflix as a Great Content Company — take it all with a grain of salt.

-The good ones don’t want eyeballs.
+The good content companies don’t want eyeballs.
 The best ones want minds, motherfuckers!

 Err… the best ones want time, actually.
 The best ones measure impact in time.

 Interested in learning more about content performance measurement from this author?
 Sign up for the free newsletter OR